National Unity Party (Northern Cyprus)

-The National Unity Party (Ulusal Birlik Partisi, UBP) is a national-conservative political party in Northern Cyprus.
-It was founded by Rauf Denktaş on 11 October 1975.
+The National Unity Party (Ulusal Birlik Partisi, UBP) is a political party in Northern Cyprus.
+The UBP party was founded by Rauf Denktaş on 11 October 1975.
 The party was in power from its creation until the 2003 elections with the exception of the period from 1994–1996.
+Ideologically, it has been variously described as conservative, nationalist, liberal conservative, and national-conservative.
+The party is positioned on the right-wing of the political spectrum, and it supports a two-state solution to the Cyprus dispute.
+Until April 2022, the party was a member of the European Conservatives and Reformists Party, which it had joined in April 2017.

-In the 2009 legislative elections for the House of Representatives of Northern Cyprus the party won 44% of the popular vote and 26 out of 50 seats, forming a majority government.
-Its candidate, former Prime Minister Derviş Eroğlu amassed at the Northern Cyprus presidential elections (of 17 April 2005) 22.8% of the votes.

-From 2016 until elections in early 2018, the party was the senior partner in a minority government with the Democratic Party, with its leader Hüseyin Özgürgün serving as Prime Minister.
-It had previously been a junior partner in a coalition with the Republican Turkish Party, preceded by a period as the opposition party between 2013 and 2015.
+In the 2005 Northern Cypriot presidential election, the party's candidate Derviş Eroğlu amassed 22.8% of the votes.
+In the 2009 Northern Cypriot parliamentary election, the party won 44% of the popular vote and 26 out of 50 seats, forming a majority government led by Eroğlu.
+The party also won the 2010 Northern Cyprus presidential election with Eroğlu as its candidate, and the 2020 Northern Cypriot presidential election with Ersin Tatar as its candidate.
+From 2016 until 2018 Northern Cypriot parliamentary election, the party was the senior partner in a minority government with the Democratic Party, with its leader Hüseyin Özgürgün serving as prime minister.
+It had previously been a junior partner in a coalition government with the Republican Turkish Party, preceded by a period as the opposition party between 2013 and 2015.
+Since January 2023, the party has been led by Ünal Üstel, who replaced Faiz Sucuoğlu.